{{flagHref}}

 Colour

-• Steel Production: Carbon is an essential component in steel production.
-It is used to modify the properties of iron, thereby making it stronger and more durable.
+• Steel production: Carbon is a key component in steel manufacturing, where it is used to modify the properties of iron to make it stronger and more durable.

-• Pigment: Carbon is used as a black pigment in inks, paints and coatings.
+• Carbon black: Used as a black pigment in inks, paints, and coatings.

-• Electronics: Graphite is employed in electronic components such as batteries, capacitors and as electrode material.
+• Electronics: Graphite is used in electronic components like batteries, capacitors, and as an electrode material.

-• Filtration: Activated carbon is incorporated into water and air filtration systems to remove contaminants.
+• Filtration: Activated carbon is used in water and air filtration systems to remove impurities.

-• Lubrication: The lubricating properties of graphite reduce friction in mechanical systems.
+• Lubricants: Graphite's lubricating properties make it useful in reducing friction in mechanical systems.

 Preparation Methods

-• From Coal: Carbon is extracted from coal via a process termed "carbonisation".
-In this process, coal is heated to high temperatures in the absence of oxygen, thereby yielding coke, which is a pure form of carbon.
+• From coal: Carbon is extracted from coal through a process called "carbonisation," which involves heating coal to high temperatures in the absence of oxygen to produce coke, a pure form of carbon.

-• Diamond: Although natural diamonds are extracted, synthetic diamonds are produced using high-pressure, high-temperature techniques or chemical vapour deposition (CVD).
+• Diamond: While diamonds occur naturally, synthetic diamonds can be manufactured using high-pressure, high-temperature methods or chemical vapour deposition (CVD).

-• Activated Carbon: Activated carbon is manufactured by heating carbon-rich materials, such as wood or coconut shells, in the presence of gasses.
-This process yields a porous material with a large surface area.
+• Activated Carbon: Produced by heating carbon-rich materials, such as wood or coconut shells, in the presence of gases to create a porous material with high surface area.

 Related Industrial Products

-Carbon is integral to many industrial processes and products:
+Carbon is central to many industrial processes and products:

-• Carbon Composite Materials: These composites are utilised in the aerospace, automotive and sports industries for the production of lightweight and strong components.
+• Carbon composites: Used in aerospace, automotive, and sports industries for lightweight and strong materials.

-• Carbon Nanotubes: Carbon nanotubes are employed in electronics, energy storage and nanotechnology owing to their strength and electrical conductivity.
+• Carbon nanotubes: These are used in electronics, energy storage devices, and nanotechnology applications due to their strength and conductivity.

-• Carbon Dioxide (CO₂): Carbon dioxide is used in the manufacture of beverages, in fire extinguishers and as a refrigerant.
+• Carbon dioxide (CO₂): Widely used in the production of soft drinks, fire extinguishers, and as a refrigerant.

 Frequently Asked Questions

-Carbon is most frequently found in the forms of graphite, diamond and amorphous carbon (for example, coal).
+Carbon is most commonly found in the form of graphite, diamond, and amorphous carbon (such as coal).

 Is carbon toxic?

-Carbon in its elemental form is not toxic; however, carbon monoxide (CO), a gas produced by the incomplete combustion of carbon-based fuels, is highly toxic.
+Carbon itself is not toxic in its elemental form, but carbon monoxide (CO), a gas produced by the incomplete combustion of carbon-containing fuels, can be highly toxic.

 Why is carbon important for life?

-Carbon forms the backbone of all organic molecules, including proteins, lipids and nucleic acids, and is therefore essential for biological processes.
+Carbon is the backbone of all organic molecules, including proteins, lipids, and nucleic acids, making it essential for life processes.

-Activated carbon is applied in filtration systems for water and air to remove pollutants and toxins.
+Activated carbon is used in filtration systems, such as water and air purifiers, to remove impurities and toxins.

 About the author